ShaunClack/quatloo-trader/README.md

 ##  Quatloo-Trader, altcoin trader program that can auto trade all altcoins on 4 different exchanges. ##

-Quatloo-Trader will be free to use for all who hold at least 100 QTL (1000 QTL for v 2.x) at bittrex.com.
-The application adds additional functionality and features not found at the web-based bittrex.com trading platform to facilitate trading.
+You need a  100 QTL (1000 QTL for v 2.x) at bittrex.com. minimum balance for tradung to work The application adds additional functionality and features not found at the web-based bittrex.com trading platform to facilitate trading.
 It is easy to use and is mainly designed for the typical trader.
 Quatloo-Trader uses Bittrex v1.1 API protocol.